-Patients who undergo septoplasty can expect relief from nasal problems and improved breathing, but in most cases, they can also expect some aesthetic improvement to the external appearance of the nose.
+Patients who undergo septoplasty can expect relief from nasal problems and improved breathing, but in some cases, they can also expect some aesthetic improvement to the external appearance of the nose.

 A deviated septum can be present at birth or acquired later in life due to injury or trauma to the nose.
 It varies in severity across individuals, which is why some will require surgery while others do not.
 For those with moderate to severe cases of this condition, septoplasty offers an effective and permanent solution.

 Septal deviation can result in uncomfortable chronic side effects that are detrimental to a person’s health and lifestyle, which may include one or more of the following:

 While septoplasty is considered more of a functional procedure rather than a cosmetic one, it can sometimes provide a modest aesthetic improvement due to the straightening of the nasal structure.
 It can also be performed in conjunction with cosmetic rhinoplasty (also called septorhinoplasty) to improve the appearance of the nose while simultaneously repairing the septal deformity.